MengZhou122/5100/README.md

-Final project for INFO5100(Data Management and Database Design)
+# Final project for INFO5100(Application Engineering & Development)

 An Desktop GUI developed with Java and JavaFX.